JUNE 11-13, 2025 | 8AM - 12PM MT

 Dr. Amy Laurent is a developmental psychologist and a registered pediatric occupational therapist.
 She is a co-author of the SCERTS model, a comprehensive, evidence-based model for supporting autistic individuals across the lifespan.
 She frequently lectures and provides training throughout the United States and internationally on topics related to neurodiversity and helping others to understand and honor the implications of "different ways of being" in relation to navigating the physical and social world.
 Her research interests include emotional / energy regulation and active engagement in natural contexts.
 Dr. Laurent strives to practice what she preaches and uses her love of play and movement to meet her own regulatory needs.

-Jacquelyn Fede, PhD
+Jacquelyn Fede (she/her), PhD

 Psychologist, Autistic Self-Advocate